 The entire room was at a loss for words.
 Even the shadows were afraid to move in fear they might be kissed as well.

 Misaki's cheeks flushed.
 "W-what the hell?
 That was for the Frost King!"

 "So give them back!"

 "But you just said they were for me."
-He grinned, reaching out to touch her hair.
-Misaki smacked his hand away and a couple gasps were heard throughout the room.
+He smirked, reaching out to touch her hair.
+Misaki smacked his hand away, and a couple gasps were heard throughout the room.

 "Don't touch me.
 And I said the Frost King."
 She took a few steps back so he couldn't touch her again, but he just followed.